gwmodeling/challenge/README.md

 # The Groundwater Modeling Challenge

-**Update 2022/08/11: Data release is unfortunately delayed until August/September.**
+**Update 2022/09/19: Data is released and the challenge has started!.**

 This repository contains all the information and materials for the Groundwater Time Series Modeling Challenge, [as announced at the 2022 EGU General Assembly](https://doi.org/10.5194/egusphere-egu22-12580).
 We invite every